Mrahul12/MERN_STACK_ADMIN_PANNEL/README.md

 # Project Name

-This project is a full-stack application built with Node.js for the backend and [frontend framework/library, e.g., React, Vue.js] for the frontend.
+This project is a full-stack application built with Node.js for the backend and [frontend framework/library, e.g., React] for the frontend.
 It demonstrates a typical architecture for modern web applications, allowing users to [briefly describe the main functionality or purpose, e.g., manage tasks, view products, etc.].
+Admin pannel

 ## Features